 Websites can use session cookies to identify users.
 Cookies are stored on your computer and saved every action you take.
 This functionality is most commonly used in e-commerce websites, such as shopping carts.

 The session cookie stores your selections on the e-commerce website.
-These items will be available in the shopping cart when you’re ready to checkout.
-Your past activity on other pages will not be recognized by the new page without session cookies.
+When you’re ready to checkout, these items will be available in the shopping cart.
+The new page will not recognize your past activity on other pages without session cookies.

-Because attackers can identify default cookie names and pose a threat to your application, it is risky.
+It is risky because attackers can identify default cookie names and pose a threat to your application.
 Use one of the middleware cookie sessions modules, such as express-session.

 5. Header X-Powered by

-X-Powered by is a non-standard HTTP response header.
-This response is included by default in some scripting technologies.
+X-Powered by is a non-standard HTTP response header, which is included by default in some scripting technologies.
 Servers can disable or modify X-PoweredBy to stop hackers from targeting a specific technology.

 X-Powered-By provides information about the technology used within an app.
 Hackers can exploit Node.js security flaws by using X-Powered-By.
 This header must be disabled to conceal information about server technology.

 OmTec Web offers the best solution for application development.
 Please contact us to get a feature-rich app.
-OmTec Web is a well-known App Development Company in USA With more than 8+years of experience serving clients
+OmTec Web is a well-known best mobile App Development Company With more than 8+years of experience serving clients.